Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Phase I: Finding Direction

 \section{Phase~I: Finding Direction}

-We provide detailed results and proof ideas for Phase~I in this section.
-Our main goal is to analyze the deviation of $\xt$ from $\txt$.
-First, if we look at the update equations \cref{eq:xt update} and \cref{eq:txt update}, the second term is proportional to the third power of $\vnorm{\xt}$, while the other terms linearly depend on $\vnorm{\xt}$.
-Hence, the second term becomes almost negligible due to small initialization.
+We provide detailed results and proof ideas for Phase~I. Our main goal is to analyze the deviation of $\xt$ from $\txt$.
+First, if we look at the update equations \cref{eq:xt update} and \cref{eq:txt update}, the second term is proportional to the third power of $\vnorm{\xt}$, while the other terms depend linearly on $\vnorm{\xt}$.
+Thus, the second term is almost negligible due to the small initialization.
 Without the second terms, the difference between $\xt$ and $\txt$ at $t = 1$ is $\eta (\Mo - \Ms) \xz$.
-From concentration inequalities, one can show that the $\ell_2$ and $\ell_\infty$-norms of $\x^{(1)} - \tx^{(1)}$ are bounded by
+From concentration inequalities, one can see that the $\ell_2$ and $\ell_\infty$ norms of $\eta (\Mo - \Ms) \xz$ are about $\frac{1}{\sqrt{np}}$ times smaller than those of $\tx^{(1)}$.